What is malware?

 Brief history

 The first ever recorded PC virus was Pakistani Brain in early 1986.
-It tried to stay as stealthy as possible.
-Pakistani Brain infected the boot sector of floppy disks and spread globally in a matter of weeks – which is pretty remarkable, given that it was distributed only via 5.25" diskettes.
+It tried to stay as stealthy as possible by infecting the boot sector of floppy disks.
+It spread globally in a matter of weeks, which is pretty remarkable, given that it was distributed only via 5.25" diskettes.

 Since then, malware has evolved into various forms, its creators always finding new ways of afflicting victims.
 Internet use has made its distribution much easier and enabled malware authors to spread their “evil wares” to a global network of potential victims.